 These cards are great for specific purchases on one airline, but not so great for all other purchases.
 In many cases, the rewards rate for using an airline card on your favorite airline is the same as using a travel rewards card for the exact same purchase (2x points or miles per dollar spent).

 The only difference is that the travel rewards card allows you to earn 2x points on all travel, plus dining purchases.
-In most cases, going with one of these cards is your best bet, unless you fly on one airline several times per month.
+In most cases, going with one of these cards is your best bet, unless you fly on only one airline and fly often.
+If you don’t fall into this category, think about getting a more flexible travel credit card first.

 Here is the top travel credit card to consider (I share all the best airline cards just below):